-3.1 Under section 149 of the Equality Act 2010, as a public authority the Mayor is subject to a public sector equality duty and must have 'due regard' to the need to (i) eliminate discrimination, harassment and victimisation; (ii) to advance equality of opportunity between people who share a relevant protected characteristic and those who do not; and (iii) foster good relations between people who share a protected characteristic and those who do not.
-The duty involves having appropriate regard to these matters as they apply in the circumstances, including having regard to the need to: remove or minimise any disadvantage suffered by those who share, or is connected to, a protected characteristic; take steps to meet the different needs of such people; encourage them to participate in public life or in any other activity where their participation is disproportionately low.
+- 3.1 Under section 149 of the Equality Act 2010, as a public authority the Mayor is subject to a public sector equality duty and must have 'due regard' to the need to: - eliminate discrimination, harassment and victimisation - advance equality of opportunity between people who share a relevant protected characteristic and those who do not

+- foster good relations between people who share a protected characteristic and those who do not. - 3.2 The duty involves having appropriate regard to these matters as they apply in the circumstances, including having regard to the need to: remove or minimise any disadvantage suffered by those who share a protected characteristic or is connected to a protected characteristic; take steps to meet the different needs of such people; and encourage them to participate in public life or in any other activity where their participation is disproportionately low.
 This can involve treating people with a protected characteristic more favourably than those without a protected characteristic.
-Relevant protected characteristics under section 149 of the Equality Act are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-3.2 The development of all GLA marketing campaigns includes consideration of their target audiences.
-In every case, materials are assessed to ensure they are fully accessible.
+Relevant protected characteristics under section 149 of the Equality Act are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - 3.3 The development of all GLA marketing campaigns includes consideration of their target audiences.
+In every case, materials are assessed to ensure they are fully accessible and in line with the public-sector equality duty.
 The GLA will ensure that marketing materials reflect the diversity of London's population.
-Staff are trained to recognise and compensate for their own unconscious bias, and communications are governed by brand guidelines that require us to show a truly representative London - reflecting the city's diversity.
-The guidelines also ensure that messages are simple and easy to understand with no jargon ensuring that our campaigns are accessible.
+Staff are trained to recognise and compensate for their own unconscious bias, and communications are governed by brand guidelines that require us to show a truly representative London reflecting the city's diversity.
+The guidelines also ensure that messages are simple and easy to understand with no jargon, ensuring that our campaigns are accessible.
 Our owned channels are also fully compliant with best practice on accessibility.